When to Use and How Can it Help?

 Deepening your understanding, intimacy and sacred bond with your animals by discovering what they are thinking, feeling and what means most to them

-Understanding how your animals view their lives and their everyday likes and preferences and needs
+Understanding how your animals view their lives, their everyday likes and preferences and needs

 Understand how your animals view your relationship, the purpose of your coming together, and how any past life issues may be relevant to the present